hugsndnugs/Event-Sentinel-Bot-Website/README.md

 ### Customize Content

 - **Bot Name:** Update "Event Sentinel" throughout the site if needed
-- **Features:** The features section accurately reflects the bot's event logging categories (Moderation, Voice, Messages, Channels, Roles, Server)
+- **Features:** The features section accurately reflects the bot's event logging categories (Moderation, Voice, Messages, Channels, Roles, Server) and modmail system
-- **Commands:** Currently displays the `/setlogchannel` command - add more if the bot gains additional commands
+- **Commands:** Displays `/setlogchannel`, `/setmodmailchannel`, and `/modmail close` commands - add more if the bot gains additional commands
 - **Colors:** Adjust CSS variables in `styles.css` to match your brand
 - **GitHub Links:** All GitHub repository links are already updated to `hugsndnugs/Event-Sentinel-bot-main`